RrraR/FinanceTracker/README.md

 - user add categories of either Income or Expenses types
 - user can add income or expenses transactions of categories added previously
 - user can add scheduled payments
+- user can view their expenses and incomes for the current month in graph form